clickworkorange/AVR-PWM-RTU/README.md

 #### Should:
 * Finish KiCAD schematic and design a PCB from it.
 #### Could:
 * Apply PWM frequency scalers without reboot.
+* Smooth level transitions.
 * Add additional functions for long-press and double-clicks.
 * Make the PCB fit in a DIN-rail enclosure.
 #### Won't:
-* Make PWM frequency variable.
+* Make PWM frequency continuously variable.
 * Replace Modbus with a different protocol.

 ### Wetware at work